Denman

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Denman's median income among taxpayers was $47,150 in the financial year 2023.
+The suburb of Denman's median income among taxpayers was $47,150 in financial year 2023, according to the latest ATO data aggregated by AreaSearch.
 The average income stood at $60,890 during this period.
-In comparison, Rest of NSW had median and average incomes of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income for Denman is approximately $51,327 as of September 2025, with average income estimated at $66,285 during the same period.
-According to Census 2021 data, household, family and personal incomes in Denman rank modestly, between the 30th and 32nd percentiles.
-The earnings profile shows that 25.9% of locals (481 people) fall into the $1,500 - 2,999 income category, which is similar to the metropolitan region where 29.9% occupy this bracket.
-After housing expenses, 84.9% of income remains for other expenses.
+These figures compare to those for Rest of NSW, which were $52,390 and $65,215 respectively in financial year 2023.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates project the median income to be approximately $51,327 and the average income to reach $66,285 by September 2025.
+Census data from 2021 indicates that household, family, and personal incomes in Denman rank modestly, between the 30th and 32nd percentiles.
+The earnings profile shows that 25.9% of locals (481 people) fall within the $1,500 - 2,999 income category, mirroring the metropolitan region where 29.9% occupy this bracket.
+After accounting for housing expenses, 84.9% of income remains for other expenses.

 Frequently Asked Questions - Income